joost-morsink/Rest/docs/overview.md

   * Embedded objects.
 * HATEOAS.
   * In order to be fully Rest compliant everything must be navigable by content retrieved from the Rest Server.
-  * This includes manipulation methods.
+  * This includes manipulation methods and their input schemas.
 * Security.
   * Based on access checks for identity values/paths.
 * Navigation.
   * LinkProviders.
 * Paging.
 * Versioning & Deprecation.
-* Localization.

 ### Home resource
 The home resource, located at `"/"`, is the entry point for the API and provides links to all the resources that can be queried by the client.